kris701/ArduLED/README.md

 ### This project is work in progress, expect errors and mistakes

 Welcome, to the ArduLED project.
 What is this? you may ask, this is a program, both one for an Arduino and one for a computer, together makes it possible to control Neopixels (ws2812b).
 It features easy-to-do setup, that does not require much work.

-A list of features can be made:
+Features:

  - Supports up to 8 LED strips with a total of over 200 LEDs (Testet up to 200, can go higher)
  - Dynamic setup from the computer, there is no need to change the code for the Arduino if changes to your setup are made